ginawelsh/RAGTinyLlama/README.md

 # Information Retrieval Group Project
 A repository for our Information Retrieval Group Project (the ChatBot Baddies).
-In this project, we explore how well TinyLlama works for Retrieval-Augmented Generation.
+In this project, we explore how well TinyLlama works in an information retrieval setting.

 ## Our key research questions: